 We are not arguing that natural diamonds are without complication.
 We are arguing that lab diamonds are not without complication either; and that the marketing of lab diamonds has been spectacularly successful at pretending otherwise.
 Two claims.
 Better for people.
 Better for the planet.
 Both true in specific, limited circumstances.
 Neither true as a category.

 We do not carry lab diamonds.
-That is not a moral verdict on anyone who does.
-It is our position, clearly held, and we are transparent about why.
+That is our position, clearly held, and we are transparent about why.
 Within that position, we disclose everything about the stones we do carry.
 Treatments.
 Origins.
 Anything a client needs to know before they decide.
 That is what honesty actually requires.
 Not a clean story.
 The true one.

 If you want that conversation, we are here.

-1. 1Jwaneng and Dimpho Selebe: "Diamonds built Botswana.
-Now it must ponder a future without them."
-Christian Science Monitor, March 2026.
+- 1Othusitse Malome, Dikeledi Monnamotho, and Dimpho Selebe: "Diamonds built Botswana.
+Now, it must ponder a future without them," Christian Science Monitor, 4 March 2026.